usnistgov/vulntology/specification/values/logical-impact.md

 Items that are indented represent more specific values that can be used to describe the parent value.
 For instance, choosing "Hang" as a value would imply "Service Interrupt" as well.

 - **Indirect Disclosure**:  The Vulnerability allows an adversary to learn information about the Context, but the knowledge gained is not from a direct read operation.
-Examples include but are not limited to discovering memory locations protected by ASLR, information from side-channel attacks, or information gained from traffic analysis.
+Examples include but are not limited to discovering memory locations protected by address space layout randomization (ASLR), information from side-channel attacks, or information gained from traffic analysis.
 - **Read (Direct)**:  The Vulnerability allows an adversary to cause a breach of confidentiality by gaining unauthorized access to data in the Context.
 - **Resource Removal (Data)**:  The Vulnerability allows an adversary to perform an unauthorized removal (deletion) of data from a resource in the Context.
 - **Service Interrupt**:  The Vulnerability allows an adversary to cause an unauthorized loss of availability by temporarily or permanently disabling all or a portion of the Context.